Darkness4/fc2-live-dl-go/README.md

 Do note that the binaries are also linked to `libSystem`.
 Therefore, the requirements are:

-- For x86_64, the OS X version must be greater than 10.5.
+- For x86_64, the OS X version must be greater or equal than 10.5.
-- For ARM64v8, the OS X version must be greater than 11.0.
+- For ARM64v8, the OS X version must be greater or equal than 11.0.

 ### Docker (amd64, arm64, s390x, ppc64le, riscv64) (~22 MB)